-Determine the parameters of the HMIS as it relates to continuity of service, ability to limit access to the data, hosting responsibilities, general security and maintenance issues, data storage, back-up and recovery, customization, compliance with HUD Data standards, reporting needs, training and technical support.
+Determine the parameters of the HMIS as it relates to continuity of service, ability to limit access to the data, hosting responsibilities, general security and maintenance issues, data storage, back-up and recovery, customization, compliance with HUD Data standards, reporting needs, and training and technical support.

-Provide overall staffing for the operation of the HMIS.
+Provide overall staffing at the Lead Agency for the operation of the HMIS.

-Develop and maintain all HMIS operational agreements, policies and procedures, including a written privacy notice.
+Develop, in partnership with the HMIS Advisory Committee, and maintain all HMIS operational agreements and policies and procedures, including a written privacy notice.

-Obtain signed Partner Agency Agreements and User Agreements.
+Obtain and store signed Partner Agency Agreements and User Agreements.

-Invoice Partner Agencies and jurisdictions for HMIS fees
+Invoice Partner Agencies and jurisdictions for HMIS fees.

-Monitor Partner Agencies and users to ensure compliance with HMIS operational agreements, policies and procedures
+Monitor Partner Agencies and users to ensure compliance with HMIS operational agreements, and policies and procedures

-Convene a meeting of the HMIS A.
+Convene an annual meeting of the HMIS Advisory Committee.

-Participate as a voting or non-voting member of the CoCs of Directors or equivalent decision-making bod.
+Participate as a voting or non-voting member of the CoCs’ Committee of Directors, Steering Committee, or equivalent decision-making bodies.

 Attend the HMIS and Data Committee meetings of the CoCs.